bradyfuhriman/MontyHall/README.md

 Your initial assumption may be that since there are two unopened doors, one with a car and one without, you have a 50/50 chance of choosing the car and therefore it doesn't matter if you switch.
 This is false.

-Explanation: The host will never choose the door you chose initially, and the door the host chooses will always be a goat.
-This means the remaining two doors will always be a goat and a car.
-Switching your choice will reverse the change you made -- if you previously chose the goat, you now get the car, and vice versa.
+Explanation: Switching your choice will reverse the change you made -- if you previously chose the goat, you now get the car, and vice versa.
 It's more likely that you chose the wrong door in the beginning (two wrong doors, one right door), so you are more likely to choose the right door if you switch.